StefanieBier/microsoft-365-docs/microsoft-365/compliance/conversation-review-sets.md

    ![Microsoft Teams Channel Conversation](../media/threadedchat.png)

-   In other apps (such as 1xN chat messages in Teams), there is not a formal reply chain and instead messages appear as a "flat river of messages" within a single thread.
+   In other apps (such as 1x1 chat messages in Teams), there is not a formal reply chain and instead messages appear as a "flat river of messages" within a single thread.
 In these types apps, conversations are inferred from a group of messages that occur within a certain time.
 This "soft-grouping" of messages (as opposed to a reply chain) represent the "back and forth" conversation about a specific topic of interest.

+   **Note: 1xN message threading is not supported.

 ## Step 1: Run a search